Google Business is beautiful.

-If you can dominate it as a local service provider, the leads will flow in.
+The leads will flow if you can dominate it as a local service provider.

-But you check it one day… and all of a sudden… a shittier competitor above you on the map for a money-making keyword.
+But you check it one day… and suddenly… a shittier competitor above you on the map for a money-making keyword.

-I hate it, you hate it—and every self-respecting marketer in the world should be fighting against it.
+I hate it, you hate it—and every self-respecting marketer should be fighting against it.

 It’s just plain wrong for a low-quality competitor to show up above you on Google Maps—that’s why I put this list of “25 Google My Business Hacks for Better Visibility” together for you.